andrei-tabacaru/VacationModule/README.md

 RESTful API vacation module that lets users fill in the dates for their vacation days.
 It takes into consideration the working days of the week as well as the national holidays.
-Each user should start from 25 available vacation days per year.
+Each user starts from 25 available vacation days per year.

 ## Projects